Why Should You Create Your Own Scented Drawer Liner ?

 Step 4: Mix Your Essential Oils

 Create a mixture of essential oil and water.
-The ratio you should aim for is 50ml of water to evert 2ml of the essential oils.
+The ratio you should aim for is 50ml of water to every 1 – 2ml of the essential oils.

 Step 5: Add Your Mixture To A Clean Spray Bottle

-Please note: to be sure that the spray bottle is clear if debris or you may spray additional / unwanted scents on to your paper.
+Please note: be sure that the spray bottle is clear of debris or you may spray additional and unwanted particles onto your paper.

-If you don’t have a spray bottle lying around, add the mixture to a small dish.
-Then dip and slightly drain a cotton ball.
+If you don’t have a spray bottle to hand, add the mixture to a small dish.
+Then dip and slightly drain with a cotton ball.

 Step 6: Apply The Mixture To The Drawer Lining Paper

-Spray a mist of the mixture over the paper until it is completely damp.
+Spray a mist of the mixture over the paper until it is completely damp but not yet wet, i.e. not liquid or droplets sitting on the surface.

 Alternatively, gently brush the cotton ball over the BACK side of the paper.
 The more of the paper you cover the stronger your scent will be.